MrRowey/MrRowey/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/csharp/csharp-original.svg" title="C#" alt="C#" width="40" height="40" />
 </div>

-*I aim to bridge the gap between emerging technologies and practical applications in education.*
+I aim to bridge the gap between emerging technologies and practical applications in education and gaming, with a current focus on using **Lua** to explore game mechanics and improve design.

 ---

 ## 🎉 Fun Facts
-Outside of solving tech puzzles, I’m a proud dad and stepdad to two amazing boys.
-When I’m not exploring nature or indulging in gaming, you’ll find me diving into new tools and technologies to fuel my passion for lifelong learning.
+When I’m not solving tech puzzles, I’m a proud dad and stepdad to two amazing boys.
+I indulge in gaming, often aligning with my contributions to FAForever, which inspire creativity and collaboration.
+Exploring nature recharges my energy, and diving into new tools fuels my passion for lifelong learning.

 ---

 ## 📫 Let's Connect!
 - 💼 [LinkedIn](https://www.linkedin.com/in/josh-row-938394255/)
-*I’m always open to discussing technology, education, or innovative ideas.
-Feel free to reach out!*
+I’d love to explore ideas, solve challenging tech problems, or discuss innovative solutions.
+Feel free to reach out anytime!